boboburo/pillreports_python/README.md

 List of the library versions used in development.
 Must have library version equal or greater for notebooks to function as described.

 ##### 2. Web Scraping.ipynb
+Initial scrape of data from website.
+Data is stored to a collection in a MongoDB.
+Must have instance of Mongo running.
+MongoDB can be downloaded from http://mongodb.org/downloads .
+Collection name is created in the format *pillreports_%d%b%y%* e.g (pillreports_31Mar15)

 ##### 3. Data Cleansing.ipynb